fluca1978/fluca1978.github.io/cats.md

 ## Carmensita (aka *Puccia*)

-Carmensita, also known as *Puccia*, was the sister of Puccio, a long fur black and white cat.
+Carmensita, also known as *Puccia*, was the sister of Puccio, a long-fur black-and-white cat.

 She totally replaced Puccio after he disappear, becoming my mate during the cold afternoons I spent studying and working for my PhD.
 I remember she coming to me from wherever she was just because I called her name, most likely an obedient and devote dog, than a cat.